 You can find PFD in a wide range of costs—as cheap as $50 to $100 for the budget-friendly options, and up to $500 for top-of-the-line PFD with all the fanciest bells and whistles on the market.

-Paddles are also available in a wide range of costs.
-On the low end, you can expect to spend around $100 for a decent-quality paddle, one that will serve you well in lakes, rivers, and the ocean.
+Paddles are also available at a wide range of costs.
+On the low end, you can expect to spend around $100 for a decent-quality paddle that will serve you well in lakes, rivers, and the ocean.
 However, if you’re going for more adventurous kayaking trips—such as whitewater kayaking, multi-day touring, or sea expeditions—you will want a specialized, higher-end, more durable/versatile paddle.
 Expect to spend upwards of $150 or $200 (even as high as $400 or $500) for a premium paddle.

 You’ll be glad to know we’ve got a number of articles that can help you find the perfect paddle for your needs.

-- The 10 Best Budget Paddles will help you choose from among the more affordable options.
+- The 10 Best Budget Paddles will help you choose among the more affordable options.

-- The Best Kayak Paddles for Beginners is a primer for kayaking newbies who want to know how to size and fit the right paddle for their first trips out on the water.
+- The Best Kayak Paddles for Beginners is a primer for kayaking newbies who want to know how to size and fit the right paddle for their first water trip.

-- The Best Kayak Paddle for Fishing is ideal for anglers who are looking for paddles built specifically for use with fishing kayaks.
+- The Best Kayak Paddle for Fishing is ideal for anglers looking for paddles built specifically for use with fishing kayaks.